OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:9

-God is faithful, through whom you were called into fellowship with His Son, Jesus Christ our Lord.
+God, who is faithful, has called you into fellowship with His Son, Jesus Christ our Lord.

 ## 1 Corinthians 1:10